Amanda Waller (DC Extended Universe): Destroying Project Starfish

-As the second squad rescues Flag and Quinn before converging on the location of Project Starfish, it is revealed by Thinker, who had been hired by Corto Maltese to oversee the project, that Waller had assembled this squad not only to destroy it, but to scrub any evidence of American involvement in the project, and that Peacemaker was specifically planted to ensure no one leaked this secret.
-The ensuing scuffle results in Peacemaker killing Flag and almost killing Cazo before Bloodsport subdues him, in addition to Starro, the giant, starfish-like alien at the center of "Project Starfish", breaking out and wreaking havoc on the island.
-Waller orders the remaining squad members to evacuate, but they defy her orders out of concern for Corto Maltese's citizens.
-Enraged, Waller threatens to execute them all before her subordinate Flo Crawley knocks her out and, along with Emilia Harcourt and John Economos, give the squad the go-ahead to save Corto Maltese from Starro.
-After they kill the giant alien, Bloodsport is able to negotiate with Waller to let the squad go free along to still drop his daughter's incarcerate, using the evidence he took of American involvement in Project Starfish as a bargaining chip.
+The second squad rescues Flag and Quinn before converging on the location of Project Starfish at Jötunheim, a Nazi-era research facility.
+Both revealed by their captive, the project's head geneticist, Thinker, who was forced by the team to help them infiltrated Jötenheim, that he had been hired by both the United States and Corto Maltesean governments to oversee the project and Waller's real attention to assembled this squad.
+Waller has also specifically planted Peacemaker to ensure no one leaked the project.
+The ensuing scuffle results in Peacemaker remorsefully killing Flag and almost killing Cazo before Bloodsport subdues him, in addition to Starro, the giant, starfish-like alien at the center of "Project Starfish", breaking out, kills Thinker for the experiments on it, wreaking havoc on the island and taking control of its inhabitants.
+Waller orders the remaining squad members to evacuate, seeing that Starro's escape their secrecy and that it would help bring down the current regime, but they defy her orders, out of concern for Corto Maltese's citizens.
+Enraged for risking their secrecy, Waller threatens to execute them all before her subordinate Flo Crawley knocks her out and, along with the tactical support team, including Emilia Harcourt and John Economos, give the squad the go-ahead to save Corto Maltese from Starro.
+After they kill the giant alien, Bloodsport is able to negotiate with a recovering Waller to let him and his remaining squad teammates Quinn, Nanaue, Cazo and Sebastian go free and airlifted them off the island along to still drop his daughter's incarcerate, using the evidence he took of the American involvement in Project Starfish as a bargaining chip.